yolookings/vagrant-ansible/README.md

 - `playbook.yaml`:
   The playbook.yaml file contains Ansible tasks for provisioning the VMs.
 It updates the apt cache, installs Apache2 and Bind9, and enables their services.

+- `hosts`:
+  The hosts file defines the inventory for Ansible.
+It specifies the connection details for each VM, including hostname, IP address, SSH user, SSH port, and SSH private key file.

 ## Usage